shadiamanan/recursive-todo-app/README.md

 Install dependencies using:
 `npm install`

 -Ensures all packages required to build and run the app are available.

+**Appwrite Project Setup**

+-Make sure Appwrite CLI is installed.
+-The project is already linked via appwrite.config.json.

+To pull all resources (databases, functions, etc.) from the linked Appwrite project:

+`appwrite pull`

+This will create the necessary local files for databases, functions, and other resources defined in the cloud project.

 **Environment Variables**